Pensions and divorce

 4 min read

-If you're going through a divorce*, dividing up any pensions you have will usually be one of the largest financial decisions you need to make.
+If you're going through a divorce or ending a civil partnership*, how to divide up any pensions you have might be one of the largest financial decisions you need to make.

-What exactly can be divided depends on where in the UK you’re divorcing.
+What pensions can be divided depends on where in the UK you’re divorcing.

 • In Scotland: Only the value of the pensions you've both built up during your marriage or civil partnership is taken into account.
 This means that anything built up after your 'date of separation' or before you married or became civil partners doesn't count.